Talark-Systems/.github/profile/README.md

 ## Additional Info
 [Bluebotlaboratories Website](https://www.bluebotlaboratories.com)

-Bluebotlaboratories is a technology company focused on creating the resources required for humanity to advance
+Bluebotlaboratories is a technology company focusing on robotics and software utilities

 All documentation is in the wiki secion of a repository